 9. Shanghai during World War II (1930s - 1940s)

 After a prosperous period, the city started to suffer from World War II.
-In 1930s, Shanghai used to be the shelter for Jews refugees.
+In 1930s, Shanghai used to be the shelter for Jewish refugees.
 In 1937, the city was captured by Japan.
-Shanghai 1940s is the time when the countries gradually gave up the foreign concessions in the city.
-In 1945, the government of Republic of China officially announced to take over those concessions, which means the end of the foreign concessions.
+Shanghai 1940s is the time when the countries gradually gave up their foreign concessions in the city.
+In 1945, the government of Republic of China officially announced to take over those concessions, which meant the end of the foreign concessions.

 10. Economic Revival from 1949 to 1978

 With the founding of the People’s Republic of China in 1949, Shanghai was on the way to economic recovery.
-The industry got a fast development during the period.
+The industry got a boost during this period.
 Together with the recovery, Shanghai city layout became clearer by degrees in the form of 'city center – suburb – satellite town'.